Music: We're Only in It for the Money

 - Engineer Gary Kellgren contributes "creepy whispering," which can be heard in "Are You Hung Up?" and "Hot Poop."

-- In the liner notes Zappa asks the audience "Is this phase one of Lumpy Gravy?", while he asked the opposite question in the album Lumpy Gravy: "Is this phase two of We're Only In It For The Money?"
+- In the liner notes Zappa asks the audience "Is this phase one of Lumpy Gravy?", while he asked the opposite question in the album Lumpy Gravy (1968): "Is this phase two of We're Only In It For The Money?"

-- The classical piece heard in "Mother People" can also be heard on the album Lumpy Gravy, as does the line about "hair getting good in the back" in "Who Needs The Peace Corps?
+- The classical piece heard in "Mother People" can also be heard on the album Lumpy Gravy, as does the line about "hair getting good in the back" in "Who Needs The Peace Corps?".
+The line "I can't wait 'til my 'fro is full grown" in "Uncle Remus" from Apostrophe (') (1974) is also similar.

 - The theme of cops killing hippies is continued in "Concentration Moon" and "Mom & Dad."